 Price Dispersion and Market Segmentation: Evidence from the EU Bottled Water Industry

-It is well known that substantial spatial price dispersion persists between countries of the European Single Market (ESM).
-Whether this spatial price dispersion simply reflects destination-specific marginal costs or is driven by non-trade-policy barriers that fragment European markets remains an open question.
-This paper leverages technological and institutional features of the European bottled water industry to estimate the level of non-trade-policy barriers and their effect on equilibrium price dispersion and consumer welfare.
-Using a partial equilibrium model of the bottled water industry, I estimate non-trade-policy barriers between European countries of the (ESM) that are equivalent to a 20% import tariff.
-Relative to an integrated benchmark economy, non-trade-policy barriers increase equilibrium international spatial price dispersion by 5% and reduce consumer welfare equivalent to a 10% tax on bottled water consumption.
+It is well known that substantial spatial price dispersion persists between countries in the European Single Market (ESM).
+However, whether this dispersion reflects destination-specific markups, differences in marginal costs, or trade barriers remains an open question.
+This paper leverages technological and institutional features of the European bottled water industry to estimate the magnitude of trade barriers between EU countries and their impact on price dispersion and consumer welfare.
+Using a partial equilibrium model of the bottled water industry, I estimate that barriers to trade between ESM countries are equivalent to a 20% import tariff.
+Relative to an integrated benchmark economy, these trade barriers increase equilibrium international spatial price dispersion by 5% and reduce consumer welfare by an amount equivalent to a 10% tax on bottled water consumption.